 The baggie will contains 54 pieces to make 6 identical blocks.

 Went ahead and cut all the 20 FQ pairs into thirds making 60 sets.
 Nov 06: Repeat Day 3 Process for 60 sets.
 Yields 20 baggies.
 Might take a few days.
 Day 4.
 Sewed 15 sets (5 FQ pairs).
 Still need to cut them apart.
 Nov 09: Days 5-7.
 Finished first 5 FQs --cutting, pressing, removing paper, trimming.
 Taking a break on this one.
 Working on another--Munirah's Sonata.
 Nov 18-21: Plugging along making triangle sets.
 Finished 9 of 21 sets.
 Nov 27: Finished 13 of 21 sets.
 8 more to go.
 Nov 28: Hope to tackle the final 8 sets today but that's a lot.
 Nov 29: Got the last 8 sets sewn.
 Still need to cut the triangles apart, press, clip corners & remove paper.
 Dec 03: Got all the triangles cut.
 Dec 04: Pressing triangles into squares, clipping corners & removing paper.
 Dec 09: Finished with the sets.
 Taking a break to working on Munirah's Sonata before assembling the blocks.
-Jan 26: Back to this quilt making blocks.
+Jan 26, 2021: Back to this quilt making blocks.
 Jan 31: Finished first 2 sets and then 1 more.
 Asked Lisa to take over this project.
 Feb 16: Lisa has not responded.
 After a 2 week break, I am very slowly making progress.
 4th set of blocks done.
 Mar 08: Heard from Lisa.
 She is thinking 5 years before she can do anything.
 Got all the rows done.
 Now on to the the blocks with nesting seams.
 Mar 18: Blocks are done.
 Mar 20: Starting on rows.
 Mar 22: First 4 rows are together.
 Mar 24: Those 4 rows are now in one piece.
 Planning the layout for the second set and working on putting it together.
 Apr 20: First 8 rows are now together.
 Working on the final 4 rows.
 Apr 29: The quilt center is done.
 Whew!!!!
 May 04: Quilt top finished.
 May 08-09: Cut and started seaming the backing.
 May 10: Working on overlays of the 9 patterns Lisa is considering.
 Hope it helps give an idea of how the various options will look.
 Overlay components posted here.
 May 17: Loaded.
 Goofed the first start.
 Removed all the basting & first row of quilting.
 May 19: Quilting.
 Off to a good start this time.
 Facing 6.6 hours of machine quilting time.
 It is nearly impossible to see the quilting on the border & hard everywhere, thus the video.
 Give it lots of time to load.
 Turns out it is not my day.
 May 26: See my comment.
 Jul 24: Finished quilting, flaws and all.
+Feb 08, 2022: Packed up quilt top, binding, backing and all related fabric.
+Shipped to Lisa to do with what she will.